VandenbrouckeLab/Base_barrier_cells/README.md

 - 7.script_scRNAseq_loom_files_Zeisel.R: Data extraction and basic Seurat workflow for processing the CNS vascular and ependymal cell data from Zeisel et al. (2 loom files, l6_r3_vascular_cells and l6_r4_ependymal_cells, obtained from http://mousebrain.org/)
 - 8.script1_FB_origin_complete_object.R: Seurat and harmony workflow for merging our 7- and 22-week-old ChP LV & 4V data with various public datasets and as such creating the Fibroblast origin complete object
 - 9.script2_FB_origin_complete_object.R: Further processing and exploration of the Fibroblast origin complete object
-- 10.script1_FB_origin_subset_object.R: Seurat and harmony workflow for merging the Fibroblasts from our 7- and 22-week-old ChP LV & 4V data with various public dataset Fibroblasts and as such creating the Fibroblast origin subset object
+- 10.script1_FB_origin_subset_object.R: Seurat and CCA workflow for merging the Fibroblasts from our 7- and 22-week-old ChP LV & 4V data with various public dataset Fibroblasts and as such creating the Fibroblast origin subset object
 - 11.script2_FB_origin_subset_object.R: Further processing and exploration of the Fibroblast origin subset object
 - 12.script_scRNAseq_7_and_22_and_82wo_ChP_4V_LV.R: Basic Seurat workflow for processing our 7-, 22- and 82-week-old scRNA-Seq ChP LV & 4V data
 - 13.script_scRNAseq_Lehtinen.R: Basic Seurat workflow for processing the embryonal scRNA-Seq ChP data from the Lehtinen lab (Dani et al., obtained from https://singlecell.broadinstitute.org/single_cell/study/SCP1365/choroid-plexus-cell-atlas)